 Some quick detailers are formulated to remove water spots, however, they only tend to work when used immediately on very new water spots that may be left after the wash process.
-Most water spots will need to be removed using a water spot remover spray, or abrasion.
+Most water spots will need to be removed using a water spot remover spray.

 If you want some more advice on removing water spots, then check out this article I’ve written on the 6 most effective ways to remove water spots.

 Can you use a quick detailer on vinyl wrap?

 Most quick detailer sprays are fine to use on vinyl wrapped cars.
 However you should avoid using traditional quick detailers on matte or satin finish vinyl wraps as they can add a shiny finish.